Permissionless-Software-Foundation/tor-list-api/dev-docs/README.md

   - A signature generated from the cleartext message and the BCH address.
   - It burns the required amount of PSF tokens, and generates a transaction ID (TXID) as proof of this burn.
 - tor-list-frontend then communicates with P2WDB via its REST API to submit all the data.
-- The P2WDB REST API will then evaluate the data and attempt to update the p2p database using the TXID as the proof to the other piers that the write is valid.
+- The P2WDB REST API will then evaluate the data and attempt to update the p2p database using the TXID.
 - Each peer on the network will independently validate the new database entry.
 - The copy of OrbitDB in tor-list-api will receive a replication event.
 This event will trigger the import of the new data into the apps local Mongo database.